Apply for your KPU Card Online

 Please read this important information about KPU's Personal Information Collection Guidelines.

-While the library processes KPU Cards as soon as we can, this process takes time, so please plan ahead!
+While the library processes KPU Cards as soon as we can, this procedure takes time, so please plan ahead!
 We thank you for your patience.

-You must be on campus to do this and payment is by credit card only.
+Loading money yourself requires being on campus and payment by credit card only.
 Temporary credit cards such as Visa gift cards are permitted, although you may need to register the card before using it.
 Self-serve instructions are below.

 For prices and print/copy/scan instructions go to libguides.kpu.ca/new/PrintScanCopy